 all photos by David Cooper

-David K. MacIntyre's music has been performed and broadcast throughout Canada and the United States as well as the Czech Republic, England, Finland, Holland, Italy, Germany, Japan, Northern Ireland, Norway, Spain, Sweden, Switzerland, Taiwan, Australia and New Zealand.
+David K. MacIntyre's music has been performed and broadcast throughout Canada and the United States as well as Argentina, Brazil, Czech Republic, England, Finland, Holland, Italy, Germany, Guatemala, Japan, Mexico, Northern Ireland, Norway, Scotland, Spain, Sweden, Switzerland, Taiwan, Australia and New Zealand.